What will my website look like?

 We understand that for many clients out there, planning a website and understanding the various aspects involved is often as clear as mud.

-We like to keep everything upfront, which makes everyone comfortable before the process starts, so we have created this simple guide to help you understand, and plan, your new website as simply as possible.
+We like to keep everything upfront which makes everyone comfortable before the process starts.
+So we have created this basic 4 point guide to help you understand, and plan, your new website as simply as possible...

 The most simple way to think about your new website is that it's similar to a magazine with a front cover and pages inside.
 Depending how complex your business is, the amount of 'internal' pages will vary, from as few as one, to as many as ten or more.